-In all cases, it is best to honour all movement joints and carry them up through the setting bed and tile or stone finish layer.
+In all cases, it is best to honor all movement joints and carry them up through the setting bed and tile or stone finish layer.
 These joints should follow the profile and maintain the minimum required width of the joint.
 In no instance should the movement joint in the tile work be narrower than the existing joint in the substrate.
-In some instances, a crack isolation membrane (e.g. LATICRETE HYDRO BAN®) can be used over the control and cold joints.
+In some instances, a crack isolation membrane (e.g. HYDRO BAN® XP or HYDRO BAN® used with LATICRETE Waterproof & Anti-Fracture Fabric, 9235 Waterproofing Membrane) can be used over the control and cold joints, making sure to loop the anti-fracture membrane with fabric into the joint.

 If there are no existing movement joints in the substrate, that does not absolve the tile or stone finish layer of requiring an expansion joint at the finish layer.
 Expansion joints are still required to be placed at the finish layer.